Introduction

 - What is CancerCare?

-your individual cancer situation is, we have a service that can help.
+- CancerCare is a national nonprofit organization that provides free, professional support services to anyone affected by cancer.
+Whatever your individual cancer situation is, we have a service that can help.

 - How can CancerCare help me?